 Integrating the Authentication Cloud does not require any extensive intervention in a company’s security architecture.
 At Clinerion, the actual API integration of the solution in the back end was also simple and took only a few days.
 It took more time and some additional corrections to adapt the software, especially for Android.
-Many users have company mobile phones on which older versions of the operating system are installed.
+Many users have company mobile phones on which older operating system versions are installed.
 Equally essential is the presence of biometric sensors, which are only installed in newer devices.
 A fall-back functionality is available for such cases; alternatively, authentication can still be done via e-mail or SMS.
 For devices running iOS, on the other hand, the situation is different.
 It turned out to be advantageous that Apple also supplies its older models with the current version 14 of the operating system.

-In the medium term, this will of course be fine-tuned in order to further increase the security of the registration process.
-Gradually, Clinerion’s customer base is phasing out their older Android devices and replacing them with newer models.
+In the medium term, this will, of course, be fine-tuned in order to further increase the security of the registration process.
+Clinerion’s customer base is gradually phasing out their older Android devices and replacing them with newer models.
 As soon as adequate penetration has been achieved here, FIDO-standard two-factor authentication can be made mandatory for logging in.
-At this point, since there will no longer be any need to register via e-mail or SMS, there will also be a cost saving – another plus point of the mobile app.
+At this point, since there will no longer be any need to register via e-mail or SMS, there will also be a cost-saving – another plus point of the mobile app.

 No new authentication procedure can be implemented without an extensive test phase.
 This will also be the case with the mobile app and the Authentication Cloud.
 Due to the manageable size of the project, it was not necessary to outsource testing or carry out extensive trials with the participation of users.
-Instead, the developers were able to put the application through its paces themselves before it was released.
-During the final phase of the project, one factor became apparent that must always be considered in app publication: The publication of an application in the Google and Apple stores is relatively complex and associated with longer waiting times – in order to complete the process as quickly and efficiently as possible, Clinerion was able to rely on the support of Nevis.
+Instead, the developers could put the application through its paces themselves before it was released.
+During the final phase of the project, one factor became apparent that must always be considered in-app publication: The publication of an application in the Google and Apple stores is relatively complex and associated with longer waiting times – in order to complete the process as quickly and efficiently as possible, Clinerion was able to rely on the support of Nevis.